-For nearly a decade, artist Julia Christensen has studied how upgrade culture—the perceived notion that we need to constantly upgrade our electronics to remain relevant—impacts institutional archives and operations, long-term scientific research, and our personal lives.
-This exhibition exhibition follows the trajectory of her ongoing endeavors at the intersection of art and technology, from an e-waste processing plant in India to her meetings with scientists at the Jet Propulsion Laboratory (JPL) to discuss concepts that transcend obsolescence.
+This exhibition follows the trajectory of her ongoing endeavors at the intersection of art and technology, from an e-waste processing plant in India to her meetings with scientists at the Jet Propulsion Laboratory (JPL) to discuss concepts that transcend obsolescence.
 Featuring nearly fifty artworks from multiple bodies of work, Upgrade Available also includes works recently completed in dialogue with LACMA’s Art + Technology Lab and JPL’s Innovation Foundry.

 ArtCenter Exhibitions and LACMA Art + Technology Lab present Julia Christensen: Upgrade Available at the Peter and Merle Mullin Gallery at ArtCenter College of Design.
-The exhibition, scheduled to open on April 3, was postponed due to the Covid19 crisis.
-Until the physical space reopens, we’ve erected a virtual experience offering visitors a glimpse at select works from Upgrade Available and the ideas animating the show.
+The exhibition is currently installed but remains closed to the public due to Covid19 restrictions.
+Until the gallery reopens, we’ve erected a virtual experience offering visitors a glimpse at select works from Upgrade Available and the ideas animating the show.

 Julia Christensen: Upgrade Available is made possible through a generous grant from the Pasadena Art Alliance.
-Major support is provided by Creative Capital, LACMA Art + Technology Lab, and the Guggenheim Foundation, with additional support from Fulcrum Arts, the Wexner Film/Video Studio, Oberlin College and the MacDowell Colony.
+Major support for the project is provided by Creative Capital, LACMA Art + Technology Lab, and the Guggenheim Foundation, with additional support from Fulcrum Arts, the Wexner Film/Video Studio, Oberlin College, the MacDowell Colony, and Emina Darakjyy.
 Christensen’s work at JPL for The Tree of Life and Proxima B design projects is facilitated and funded by the LACMA Art + Tech Lab and the Fulcrum Arts AxS Incubator.
 The exhibition is accompanied by the recently released book (of the same title) published by Dancing Foxes.

 With her ongoing photography series Technology Time, Christensen exposes the material consequence of upgrade culture with images of heaps of outdated batteries, microchips, USB flash drives and cables found at toxic electronic waste dumps around the world.